 EDI’s review involved a multi-layered process, including shortlisting, blinded and unblinded reviews, along with technical assessments and budget analysis.
 Each application was reviewed at least twice in depth as part of the technical review process and then reviewed again during the Selection Committee meeting, whereby each of the seven members read the referee report for each application and then made their own determinations after assessing the proposal individually.
 This process ensures that all applications selected for funding were vetted as representing the highest quality standards, the most impactful policy potential, and the greatest value-for-money.

 The Selection Committee feels that supporting these research initiatives will significantly advance the global understanding of key economic development priorities, including issues such as property rights and inheritance; public-private partnerships; labour markets and employer-employee disputes; taxation, audits and credit, as well as how incentives and information can shape institutions.

 EDI is an innovative multi-dimensional research initiative that seeks to ‘produce a body of evidence and insights into what practicable actions produce institutional changes that improve economic outcomes and increase growth.’
 It features four distinct Research Areas.
 During the first request for proposals, EDI selected 6 Full-Scale and 11 Pilot RCTs for funding.
-These are summarised on the EDI website.
 EDI is confident that the selected additional proposals under the second request will complement and expand on these ongoing efforts to identify policies that can alter institutional arrangements in ways that enhance economic growth.
 Detail of the selected proposals will be published when contracting is completed.